 Officially opened on 1 October 1961 and celebrated with a gala reception attended by prominent figures from throughout Japan and overseas, the privately owned and managed hotel was the first in Tokyo to share premises with an office building.

 The most contemporary of its time, the 450-room hotel featured extensive facilities, the latest in modern travel comforts and very distinctive architecture.
-Its outer walls were clad with approximately 1.6 million shigaraki tiles, an unprecedented use of traditional materials that earned the hotel an Architectural Industry Association Prize in 1963.
+Its outer walls were clad with approximately 1.6 million shigaraki tiles, an unprecedented use of traditional materials that earned the hotel the Building Contractors Society (BCS) Prize in 1963.

 In 2009, after having serviced travelers for nearly half a century, Palace Hotel closed its doors in preparation for a completely rebuild from the ground-up.